adamfairholm/MojoBlocks/README.txt

-MojoBlocks v1.2.1
+MojoBlocks v1.2.2
 =====================
-by Green Egg Media
+by Addict Add-ons
-www.greeneggmedia.com
+www.addictaddons.com
 =====================

 Welcome to MojoBlocks!
 This is your README.txt file.
 Looks like you are good at following instructions.